TheAdri666/AHKCaffeinate/README.md

   2. Run the Script: Double-click on the AHKCaffeinate.ahk file to run it.
 An AutoHotkey icon should appear in your system tray, indicating that the script is active.

   3. Optional - Auto Start: To make the script run automatically at startup: Press `Win + R`, type `shell:startup`, and press Enter.
-  Copy AHKCaffeinate.ahk into this folder.
+  Copy Caffeinate.ahk into this folder.

 ## Usage